Two of the most common questions on YouTube’s help forum are

 6.5 Tags in the description

-Stuffing a description with a paragraph or a list of nothing but tags is simply not allowed.
+Stuffing a description with list of tags is simply not allowed.

 6.6 Lists in the description: Possible misunderstanding